 Violations of federal, state, or local laws

-Harassment - physical, sexual, or verbal abuse of library users or staff, including profanity, hate speech, and unwelcome contact
+Harassment - physical, sexual, or verbal abuse of library users or staff

 Destruction of library facilities, equipment, or materials